This blog is an extraction of the session “Developers and Logic Apps” presented by Derek Li at Integrate 2020 Remote.

 Block Certain Connectors

 The use of certain connectors can be blocked by creating an Azure Policy to restrict the user from using certain connectors.
-Let us consider that an organization doesn’t want its employees to use certain connectors.
-Let us see an example in which the use of all Instagram connectors is blocked.
+Let us consider that an organization does not want its employees to use certain connectors, say, Instagram connectors.
 To do this you can use the code snippet in the below image.